pblaas/nagoya/README.md

   * `terraform init && terraform plan && terraform apply && sh snat_acl.sh`
 7. Load the generated kubernetes config
   * `sh kubeconfig.sh`
-8. You can run a watch comment and see when the cluster will come online.
+8. You can run a watch command and see when the cluster will come online.
 This could take a couple of minutes.
   * `watch kubectl get nodes`

 You should now have a fully functional kubernetes cluster which is fully compliant with conformance tests.
 To test conformance you can use a free available service by Heptio: https://scanner.heptio.com/